alexellis/k8s-tls-registry/README.md

 * [Docker](https://www.docker.com/) - we'll use Docker to generate some of our configuration

+* [Kubernetes](https://kubernetes.io/) - this tutorial is written with k3s in mind, but also works on Kubernetes with a few tweaks.

-* [Kubernetes](https://kubernetes.io/) - we'll be hosting our registry on Civo.
-You can use the managed k3s service, if you have early access to the #Kube100 program, or use [k3sup (ketchup)](https://www.civo.com/learn/kubernetes-on-civo-in-5-minutes-flat) to deploy to your own instances.
+For Civo users we'll be hosting our registry on Civo Cloud.
+You can use the new managed k3s service, if you have early access to the #Kube100 program, or use [k3sup (ketchup)](https://www.civo.com/learn/kubernetes-on-civo-in-5-minutes-flat) to deploy to your own instances.

+* [helm](https://helm.sh) - a packaging tool used to install cert-manager and docker-registry

 * [cert-manager](https://github.com/jetstack/cert-manager) - provides TLS certificates